Jamal Uddin Ahmad

-Jamal Uddin Ahmad (c.
-1929 – 3 January 2015) was a Bangladeshi politician and accountant.
-He served as the Deputy Prime Minister of Bangladesh from 1977 until 1982.
-He also served as the former President of the South Asian Federation of Accountants, as well as the President of the Institute of Chartered Accountants of Bangladesh for two terms.
+Jamal Uddin Ahmad (1 March 1932 – 3 January 2015) was a Bangladeshi politician and accountant.
+He served as the deputy prime minister of Bangladesh from 1977 until 1982.
+He also served as the president of the South Asian Federation of Accountants, as well as the president of the Institute of Chartered Accountants of Bangladesh for two terms.
+He was also on the board of directors of the International Federation of Accountants (IFAC).